46.8482° N, 29.5968° E

 So who are the people living here?
 What are their stories?

-Some people use horses as petrol is very expensive.
+Some people are stuck using horses as petrol is very expensive.

 This father of three lost his right leg and his wife due to frostbite in the harsh winters.